Ubiqu0/Ubiquo/README.md

 ./install_gstreamer.sh
 ```

-The script will downloand and install GStreamer and several plugins, so it will take some time.
-When finished you can test if GStreamer is installed (note that the first GStreamer is exectued a bunch of errors will show up):
+The script will downloand and install GStreamer and several plugins.
+It will take some time.
+When finished you can test if GStreamer is installed (note that the first time GStreamer is exectued a bunch of errors will show up):

 ```
 gst-inspect-1.0 --version